A 101 guide to learn more

 Many business owners personally sign for loans to fund their business operations.
 If something happens to you as an owner and your business is unable to repay these loans, your personal estate is still responsible for repayment.

 Debt protection is important so your family isn’t left to pay back business loans.
-In some cases, banks may require business owners to obtain business life insurance policies to guarantee they’re paid back in the case of death.
+In some cases, lenders may require business owners to obtain business life insurance policies to guarantee they’re paid back in the case of death.

 It’s important to protect your company should an owner die or leave the company.
 If an owner passes away, the land, business, and personal assets can all be claimed.
 The business debts, lack of income, and mortgage will be a huge financial burden for the owner’s family.
 To protect your family during a difficult time, it’s important to have a business life insurance policy.
 To learn more about business life insurance, take a look at our guide.